Column Configurations

 If expression is empty or contains invalid Jinja2 syntax. |

-Source code in src/data_designer/config/column_configs.py
+Source code in packages/data-designer-config/src/data_designer/config/column_configs.py

 LLMCodeColumnConfig